stagenow/docs/edge/source/gettingstarted.md

 * TC56: Marshmallow
 * TC70X: Marshmallow
 * TC75X: Marshmallow

+>Note:
+>The MX features that each device supports depend on the Android OS, OSX, and MX versions in the BSP.
+Select the applicable device version in the matrix located at http://techdocs.zebra.com/mx/compatibility/ to determine the supported features.

 Marshmallow, Lollipop, and KitKat devices that ship with the StageNow Client installed support all StageNow features.